-For those of us who have desk jobs, it’s easy to let our bodies get lazy.
+For those of us who have desk jobs – or work from home jobs where we’re glued to the computer, it’s easy to let our bodies get lazy.
 We sit for long periods of time with our eyes glued to our computer screens.
 We often forget that we should be giving our body some exercise throughout the day, even during work hours.

 Now I know what you’re thinking: “But I don’t have time to exercise when I’m working.”
 It’s actually easier than you think to squeeze in mini workouts throughout the day, even if the majority of your job is spent sitting at a desk.
 In fact, taking time to exercise a little here and there will actually make you even more productive.